HughStanway/FYP-VS-Code-Extension/README.md

 * Under `Code Search: URL` enter the full URL of the web server.
 A demo version of this project can be used by entering the URL `http://hstanway-fyp.ucl.ac.uk` (Please see section 'Setup SSH Tunnel to Connect from Outside Eduroam' if you are using this demo from outside Eduroam).
 * Under `Code Search: Collection Name` enter the database collection.
 (A demo collection has been created under the name `Apache` which contains methods taken from the Apache commons io and lang libraries)

-Once this is done you can use the extension by clicking the 'Code Search' extension from the VS Code sidebar.
-Currently it supports the following instructions:
+Once this is done you can use the extension by clicking the 'Code Search' tab from the VS Code sidebar.
+Currently, it supports the following instructions:

 * You can make code searches using the search bar at the top of the page.
 This will query and return the top 5 most similar results from the collection on the server.
 * You can create new collections by navigating to the `New Collection` page and entering a new collection name.
 To use this new collection you will need to reconfigure this in the VS Code settings.